analogdevicesinc/linux/Documentation/filesystems/proc.rst

 3.8	/proc/<pid>/fdinfo/<fd> - Information about opened file
 ---------------------------------------------------------------
 This file provides information associated with an opened file.
-The regular files have at least four fields -- 'pos', 'flags', 'mnt_id' and 'ino'.
+The regular files have at least five fields -- 'pos', 'flags', 'mnt_id', 'ino', and 'size'.

-The 'pos' represents the current offset of the opened file in decimal form [see lseek(2) for details], 'flags' denotes the octal O_xxx mask the file has been created with [see open(2) for details] and 'mnt_id' represents mount ID of the file system containing the opened file [see 3.5 /proc/<pid>/mountinfo for details]. 'ino' represents the inode number of the file.
+The 'pos' represents the current offset of the opened file in decimal form [see lseek(2) for details], 'flags' denotes the octal O_xxx mask the file has been created with [see open(2) for details] and 'mnt_id' represents mount ID of the file system containing the opened file [see 3.5 /proc/<pid>/mountinfo for details]. 'ino' represents the inode number of the file, and 'size' represents the size of the file in bytes.

 A typical output is::